Stacey Jones

 Jones' vision and ability to control the game when his team was on attack earned him the sobriquet "the little general", a reference also to his small stature in comparison to that of most rugby league players.
 Jones was often able to find players with a high bombing kick at either sides of the field or place a sneaky through ball for oncoming players to pounce on.

 Early years

-Of Māori descent, Stacey Jones was born in Auckland, New Zealand on 7 May 1976, a grandchild to New Zealand rugby league great Maunga Emery.
-He played junior grades for the Ponsonby Ponies and Mt Albert Lions before moving to the City-Pt Chev Pirates when he was 9.
+Of Māori descent, Stacey Jones was born in Auckland, New Zealand, on 7 May 1976, a grandchild to New Zealand rugby league great Maunga Emery.
+He played junior grades for the Ponsonby Ponies and Mt Albert Lions before moving to the suburb-Pt Chev Pirates when he was 9.
 Jones attended St. Paul's College, Auckland.
 In 1994 he played for the Auckland City Vulcans side in the Lion Red Cup.
 In July 1994 he captained the Junior Kiwis as they toured Australia.
 Here he played against Darren Lockyer, who was playing for the Junior Kangaroos at the time.